 - Ideally, a carefully maintained defensible space will not contain enough fuel to allow a wildfire to reach a house.
-Even if the space is breached, the fire will have been slowed and weakened, helping firefighters to defend the house. - 2.
-A defensible space provides an accessible area for fire trucks to park and firefighters to work during a structure fire. - If there is a pond near a burning house, it can be used to replenish a fire truck's water supply.
-The perimeter of the pond should be this and of trace and hauch sufficient thinned of trees and brush sufficiently so that firefighters can access it.
+Even if the space is breached, the fire will have been slowed and weakened, helping firefighters to defend the house. - A defensible space provides an accessible area for fire trucks to park and firefighters to work during a structure fire. - 3.
+If there is a pond near a burning house, it can be used to replenish a fire truck's water supply.
+The perimeter of the pond should be thinned of trees and brush sufficiently so that firefighters can access it.